 2. Challenges:

-– Global Governance: Non-territorial spaces often require effective global governance mechanisms, which can be challenging to establish and maintain.
+– Global Governance: Managing non-territorial spaces requires effective international cooperation, which can be hard to achieve.

 Ways of knowing and being: Peoples, Histories and Civilisations